 New Zealand has undoubtedly been touched by a deeply traumatic event.
 The events have brought to light the viral and seemingly uncontrollable nature of social media platforms.
-Amongst this there is an obvious ‘call to account’ for those running the social media platforms.
+Amongst this, there is an obvious ‘call to account’ for those running social media platforms.

 In times of crisis or drama, it appears we often find ourselves caught up in an ‘excitement’ of adrenaline and dopamine, a misguided attempt to reach out to those suffering?
 Compulsively sharing, liking and commenting, trying to be part of the story.
 There was a similar flood of social media in the Christchurch earthquakes.
 As the drama unfolds, social media appears to excite our needs for our dopamine as a vehicle to somehow ‘be involved’.
 The social media response has intrigued me to understand what emotions, instincts and motivations could be at play to have people share and engage with such invasive content.